• Skip to primary navigation

 • In a large pot of boiling water, cook pasta according to package instructions.
 The cook time will vary based on the type of pasta you’re using - You'll want them cooked more than al dente, but not falling apart.

-• As pasta is cooking, whisk together olive oil, balsamic vinegar, garlic, oregano, and basil.
+• As pasta cooks, whisk together olive oil, balsamic vinegar, garlic, oregano, and basil.
+(Note: shaking it in a Mason jar works well!)
 Set aside.

-• Once cooked, drain pasta and rinse lightly with cool water.
-Drain well and transfer to a large mixing bowl.
+• Once cooked, drain pasta and rinse lightly with cold water.
+Drain well and transfer the cooked pasta to a large mixing bowl.

 • Toss warm pasta with about ⅔ of the dressing.
 Be sure everything is fully coated - this will prevent the pasta from clumping together.